QuentinWatt/martian-robots-red-badger/README.md

 ## Tech Stack

 This app is built with NextJS and Hosted on Vercel.
-By nature of being a NextJS app, the following tech is included:
+Techstack in this project

 - React
 - Typescript
 - TailwindCSS
+- Vitest
+- Supertest (for testing an API endpoint)

 ## Local Setup